Authorisation and authentication

 After Launching Matillion ETL instance on Microsoft Azure, log into the Azure Portal, browse Virtual Machines, and select the VM.
 You can find your new instance through its listed Public IP Address.
 Your first login to Matillion will use the credentials from Azure.
 For more detailed instructions, see here.

-It is also possible to authenticate users against an Active Directory or other LDAP directory server.
+In your Matillion ETL instance, LDAP integration can be accessed through the Admin menu.
+Select User Configuration, and use the Select Security Configuration drop-down menu to select External.
+Authenticate users against an Active Directory or other LDAP directory server.
 Matillion supports three roles that allow a user to access specific aspects of the product:

-- API: This role allows a user to use the Matillion ETL API.
+3. API: This role allows access to the Matillion ETL API.

-We recommended taking a snapshot of your instance prior to making changes and restore it if required.
+Take a snapshot of your Matillion ETL instance before making changes, and restore it if required.

-For more information on the details you need from your LDAP/Domain, see here.
+For more information about the details that required from your LDAP/Domain, see here.

 IAM (Identity and Access Management) lets you manage access to different AWS services and resources.
-You can manage user and groups, giving them various permissions.
+You can manage users and groups, giving them various permissions.
 These are managed in your AWS admin console.

 There are two ways you can give access to Matillion ETL:

-- With instance credentials (specifying an IAM Role for the EC2 instance at launch time).
+- Instance credentials (specifying an IAM Role for the EC2 instance at launch time).

-You can also attach different Managed Policies to the role you are using, to have "coarse-grained access control" or "Fine-grained access control".
-For fine-grained access control, there are many IAM privileges which Matillion can require.
+You can also attach different Managed Policies to the role you are using, such as "coarse-grained access control" or "fine-grained access control".
+For fine-grained access control, there are many IAM privileges that Matillion ETL requires.
 These include EC2, KMS, RDS, SQS, CloudWatch, and Lambda actions.
 For more information, see here.

 For Matillion ETL to detect Azure Blob Storage containers, you may need to input additional credentials.
-You can either use "Instance Credentials" or "User Defined Credentials" (getting your credentials from Azure and entering them into Matillion).
-For Matillion ETL to access Azure resources, you are required to provide.
+You can either use "Instance Credentials" or "User Defined Credentials", where you obtain your credentials from Azure, and enter them into Matillion ETL.
+For Matillion ETL to access Azure resources, you are required to provide the following: